Dr. Shirley's History Pages

 ca AD 391

-Ammianus Marcellinus, Christian historian, writes "Res gestae"
+Ammianus Marcellinus, Christian historian, wrote "Res gestae"

 AD 392